eve022/typoggy/_posts/2021-09-27-type-on-money.md

 date: 2021-09-27T13:04:42.858Z
 image: ../uploads/img_7623.jpg
 title_color: "#f7f6f6"
-caption: A comparison of the fonts used and what they say about each brand.
+caption: A comparison of the fonts used and what they suggest about each brand.
 comments: false
 tags:
   - Design